solo-io/gitops-library/bookinfo/bookinfo-multicluster-gmg.md

 ### gloo mesh dashboard
 If you navigate back to the gloo mesh dashboard graph we should see that traffic is now flowing from both ingressgateways to `productpage` on both `cluster1` and `cluster2`

-**Note:** You may need to drive traffic towards the system in order to generate data for the graph.
-Also, there will be a slight delay for a few minutes for the graphs to update properly

 ![](https://github.com/solo-io/gitops-library/blob/main/images/gmg4b.png)